ARYANJNV5042433/Loan-Prediction-Data-Preprocessing/README.md

 ## Files in This Repository

-- `MIAsignment (3).ipynb` — Complete Google Colab notebook containing the implementation, outputs, visualizations, and interpretations.
+- `loan prediction colab .ipynb` — Complete Google Colab notebook containing the implementation, outputs, visualizations, and interpretations.
 - `loan_prediction.csv` — Loan Prediction Dataset.

 ## How to Run